COVID-19 vaccination mandates in the United States: Federal vaccine mandates

+Several federal vaccine mandates were suspended by courts or withdrawn by the administration during their pendency.
+All remaining mandates were withdrawn by the administration as of May 11, 2023.

 State and territorial vaccine mandates for workers

 Several states have enacted vaccine mandates for certain employees.

 County and municipal vaccine mandates for workers

 Mandates for entry to private facilities

 Vaccination incentives were used in California and New York as part of their easing of restrictions in mid-2021; New York allowed seating sections of outdoor venues to operate at full capacity if they were exclusive to vaccinated attendees, and California allowed venues to operate at a higher capacity than normally allowed under its Blueprint for a Safer Economy framework if all patrons present proof of vaccination or a recent negative test.

 With the increased spread of Delta variant in the United States and to overcome vaccine hesitancy, several major U.S. cities announced in August 2021 that individuals 12 and older would be required to present proof of vaccination in order to enter certain non-essential indoor businesses, such as gyms, dine-in restaurants, bars, and entertainment venues;